Loreena McKennitt: Personal tragedy and hiatus

 In July 1998, McKennitt's fiancé Ronald Rees, his brother Richard, and their close friend Gregory Cook drowned in a boating accident on Georgian Bay.
 She was deeply affected by the event, and she founded the Cook-Rees Memorial Fund for Water Search and Safety in the same year.
 At the time of the incident, she was working on a live album of two performances called Live in Paris and Toronto.
 The proceeds from this album were donated to the newly created memorial fund, totalling some three million dollars.

-After the release of the live album, McKennitt decided that she would substantially reduce the number of her public performances, and she did not release any new recordings until the studio album An Ancient Muse in 2006.
+After the release of the live album, McKennitt decided that she would substantially reduce the number of her public performances, and she did not release any new recordings.

 Return to music: 2006–present

-During 2005, McKennitt began work on the album that would become An Ancient Muse, her seventh full-length studio album, released in November 2006.
-In September 2006, she performed live at the Alhambra.
+During 2005, McKennitt began working on the album An Ancient Muse, her seventh full-length studio album, released in November 2006.
+In September 2006, she performed live at the Alhambra in Spain.
 The performance premiered on PBS and in August 2007 was released on a three-disc DVD/CD set titled Nights from the Alhambra.

-In 2008, McKennitt wrote and composed a song she titled "To The Fairies They Draw Near" as the theme song for Disney's direct-to-video animated film Tinker Bell.
+In 2008, McKennitt wrote and composed "To the Fairies They Draw Near" for the theme song for Disney's direct-to-video animated film Tinker Bell.
 She also provided the narration for the film.

 In early 2008, she returned to Peter Gabriel's Real World Studios to record A Midwinter Night's Dream, an extended version of her 1995 mini-album A Winter Garden: Five Songs for the Season.
 The album was released on October 28, 2008.

-Since the release of An Ancient Muse, McKennitt has toured consistently, with a European and North American An Ancient Muse tour in 2007 and another extensive tour across Canada and United States later in 2007, a tour of Europe in 2008 and a Mediterranean tour in 2009 with stops in Greece, Turkey, Cyprus, Lebanon, Hungary and Italy.
+Since the release of An Ancient Muse, McKennitt has toured consistently, in Europe and North American, including the An Ancient Muse tour in 2007, another extensive tour across Canada and United States later in 2007, a tour of Europe in 2008 and a Mediterranean tour in 2009 with stops in Greece, Turkey, Cyprus, Lebanon, Hungary and Italy.

-On September 17, 2009, McKennitt announced that she planned to release a two-disc album titled A Mediterranean Odyssey.
-The first CD, "From Istanbul to Athens", consisted of 10 new live recordings made during her 2009 Mediterranean tour, including songs she had never before recorded in concert.
+On September 17, 2009, McKennitt announced the release of a two-disc album, A Mediterranean Odyssey.
+The first CD, "From Istanbul to Athens", consisted of 10 new live recordings from her 2009 Mediterranean tour, including songs she had never before recorded in concert.
 The second CD, "The Olive and the Cedar", had a Mediterranean theme which McKennitt herself curated.
 It contained previously released studio recordings created between 1994 and 2006.